Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix the possibility of voiding items when inserting into a shulker box via GUI (Quark: RotN Edition)
 - Fix Integrated Tunnels being able to break unbreakable blocks (Integrated Derivative)
 - Fix Integrated Dynamics Delayer being formatted incorrectly and missing data (Integrated Derivative)
+- Fix the wrong type of Charcoal Block being used in AbyssalCraft

 ## Balance Adjustments: